torotoki/torotoki.github.io/index.md

 ## corenlp-python
 * Website: [https://bitbucket.org/torotoki/corenlp-python/](https://bitbucket.org/torotoki/corenlp-python/)
 * A Python wrapper for Stanford CoreNLP, a set of essential libraries for natural language processing.
 This is a fork of Dustin Smith’s stanford-corenlp-python with new features and bugfixes.
-* Received new 21 forks, 29 watchers in Bitbucket; also used in a natural language processing engineering, used in a source code for an international conference paper.
+* Received new **21** forks, **29** watchers in Bitbucket; also used by natural language processing engineers/researchers, also used in a source code for an international conference paper.

 ## BCCWJ-PAS
 * Tools & dataset for predicate-argument structures and coreferences for Balanced Corpus of Contemporary Written Japanese (BCCWJ), a popular corpus for Japanese language.